quantavil/obsidian/Testing/Selenium MCQ.md

 5. Which of the below operator is used to allocate memory to array variable in Java?
 	*new*

-6. Where will you use setup() and teardown() methods and make it run once for all the tests in the class?

-Use @Before annotation before all tests and @After after all tests.

-Use @BeforeTest annotation before all tests and @AfterTest after all tests.

-Use @BeforeClass annotation before all tests and @AfterClass after all tests.

-None of the above

 7. Which of the following is **NOT** a valid exception that you would come across in Selenium WebDriver?
 	*NoSuchElementFoundException*